The Potistis Waterfalls on Kefalonia

 Waterfalls between Skala and Poros

 The hike to Kefalonia’s waterfalls shows us an exceptional facet of the varied island’s landscape.
 Here nature holds a surprise that is hidden in the lush vegetation between Skala and Poros.
 In this region, you can find the Potistis waterfalls.
 Following the narrow path along a small river, this hike leads you through untouched nature to a variety of smaller and larger waterfalls.

 How to get to the waterfalls

 Driving from Skala along the coast towards Poros, after a few kilometres, you will reach a beach where the water of a small river flows into the sea.
 (Easy to find if you remember that it is at the point where the road descents and reaches sea level.)
 Across the road, there is an indention where you can park your car.

 If you keep left in the beginning, crossing a field and then follow the river on its left side, you will soon come across the first smaller waterfall, surrounded by rocks, trees and bushes.

 After about 30 minutes you will see the Potistis waterfalls in the distance to your left.
-Its water falls from a height of almost 20 metres and feeds a small lake underneath.
+Its waterfalls from a height of almost 20 metres and feed a small lake underneath.
 The path leads down to the lake.
 If you have worked up a sweat on your hike, this is a wonderful place to cool off in clear (very cold) water.

 The river carries water in winter and early spring, from May the riverbed and waterfalls dry up.

 Duration: 1 hour